Australian head of state dispute: Comparison with other Commonwealth realms

 In some of the fifteen Commonwealth realms, the monarch is explicitly defined as the head of state.
 For example, section 2 of New Zealand's Constitution Act 1986 states: "The Sovereign in right of New Zealand is the head of State of New Zealand, and shall be known by the royal style and titles proclaimed from time to time."
-Likewise, in Part V of the Constitution of Papua New Guinea, the Queen is labelled Head of State of Papua New Guinea.
+Likewise, in Part V of the Constitution of Papua New Guinea, the monarch is labelled Head of State of Papua New Guinea.

 In Canada, some difference of opinion exists over whether the King of Canada or the Governor General of Canada should be considered the country's head of state; and there is some inconsistency among politicians, scholars, and the media in the application of the description to either individual.
-Canadian monarchists assert the Queen is head of state.
+Canadian monarchists assert the King is head of state.
 The Canadian constitution does not use the term "head of state".
 However, it does state that: "The Executive Government and Authority of and over Canada is hereby declared to continue and be vested in the Queen."

 The phrase "head of state" is not used in the constitutions of: